loganjross/ethier-example/README.md

 #Ethier

-An easy way to use Ethereum.
+An easier way to use Ethereum.